-Instead, you should figure out what kind of workout you’re going to do on the treadmill before getting on it.
+Instead, you should figure out what kind of workout you’re going to do before getting on the treadmill.
 Is this going to be a speed day or a distance day?
 Knowing ahead of time what your goals are will help you make the most of your workout.

-Additionally, if you don’t have your own treadmill like I do, you want to make sure that you’re going to the gym at a time when the treadmill is available.
+Additionally, if you don’t have your own treadmill like I do, you want to make sure that you’re going to the gym at a time when one will be available.
 It’s incredibly frustrating to know your workout plan only to find no treadmills available.

 2. Use the Treadmill for Interval Training and Variety

-It’s very easy to get bored on the treadmill because it’s the same thing over and over.
+It’s very easy to get bored on the treadmill, because it’s the same thing over and over.
 You might be staring at a wall during your entire workout, and it’s hard to stay positive and keep yourself motivated to run.
-Interval training is a great way to go because it keeps things interesting and can help you train for hills or pick up speed.
+Interval training is a great way to go because it keeps things interesting and can help you train for hills and race pace.

-You should also make sure that you vary your workouts on the treadmill so that your muscles don’t adapt to the same workout.
-If they do, you will burn fewer calories and get less of a benefit from your workout.
-You can also even use the treadmill for more than running and walking if you’re really looking for some variety.
+You should also make sure that you vary your workouts, so that your muscles don’t adapt to the same workout.
+If they do, you will burn fewer calories and get less of a benefit from exercise time.
+You can even use the treadmill for more than running and walking if you’re really looking for some variety.